Access to Health Records

 For example, in an emergency doctors could look at the record to see if you are allergic to any medications.
 This can help them treat you properly.

-Health professionals have to ask you before looking at your record.
+Health professionals must ask you before looking at your record.
 But if you are unconscious or can’t give consent, they can look at your record without your permission.
-If they do this they have to make a note on your record to explain why.
+If they do this, they must make a note on your record to explain why.

 You can ask to see a list of who has looked at your summary care record.
-We have explained how to do this further down in this section.
+We have explained how to do this further down this page.

-If you don’t want a summary care record, contact your surgery and tell them.
+If you don’t want a summary care record, you can contact your GP surgery and tell them.
 Or you can fill in a form and hand it into your surgery.
 This is called ‘opting out’.
 You can find a copy of the form here:

 How long are my records kept?